casper-ecosystem/authorization-keys-example/README.md

 # authorization-keys-example

 This simple example demonstrates how to retrieve and use the authorization keys associated with a Deploy.
+For additional information, read the [Working with Authorization Keys](./tutorial/TUTORIAL.md) tutorial.

 ## Running the Example Code